There Are Many Ways to Use Convertkit to Market Art Automatically With Email Marketing

 Your welcome email shows what lies ahead as it arouses your reader’s interest in your future messages.
 Letting them know the timeline and the subject structure encourages readers to actively seek your messages and keep them from being unopened and unread.

 It is advisable to show gratitude in your welcome email, which is a terrific way to build trust.
 Invite your readers to reply if they have questions or want to start a conversation.
-These simple actions show you as a real person, which is a challenge when sending autoresponder emails.
+These simple actions show you as a natural person, which is a challenge when sending autoresponder emails.

 Consider Getting More Advanced

 Autoresponder sequences don’t have to be the same for everyone.
 If you have a modern autoresponder tool, you should use its more advanced features and options.
-For example, how about creating an autoresponder sequence that changes depending on how well engaged the user is?
+For example, how about creating an autoresponder sequence that changes depending on how engaged the user is?
 With this approach, you can market only to subscribers who are highly involved.

 A great way to use your autoresponder sequences is to offer upsells.
 You can do this either with a secondary autoresponder sequence or one that responds to cookies that indicate when a reader has viewed your checkout page.
 Using tagging features allows you to capitalize on a sale with a quick offer while the reader is in ‘buy mode.’
 Examples of upsells are framing for prints, additional prints in smaller sizes, gift cards, discounts on commissions, and more.